 On October 2, 2002, the Company entered into a combination agreement (the "Combination Agreement") to purchase all of the issued and outstanding stock of i-STT, a wholly-owned Internet infrastructure services subsidiary of STT Communications, in exchange for \$10,000 and approximately 3.0 million shares of common and preferred stock, representing approximately 27.5% of the modified fully diluted share amount at closing and Pihana, a leading provider of neutral Internet exchange data center services and managed e-infrastructure services in Asia-Pacific, in exchange for \$10,000 and approximately 2.4 million shares of common stock, or approximately 22.5% of the modified fully diluted share amount.
 These acquisitions are herein referred to as the "Combination".
 The Combination was completed on December 31, 2002.
 The combined company continues to operate under the Equinix name and management.
 Separately, STT Communications made a \$30.0 million strategic investment in the Company in the form of convertible secured notes with detachable warrants for the further issuance of approximately 1.0 million shares of stock.
 This transaction is herein referred to as the "Financing".
 The Financing was completed on December 31, 2002.
 Equinix accounted for the Combination under the purchase method of accounting.
-In addition to giving effect to the Combination and Financing, this pro forma statement of operations has been adjusted to present the impact of the Senior Note Exchange and further reduction in the Amended and Restated Credit Facility discussed below.
-The Senior Note Exchange and further reduction in the Amended and Restated Credit Facility were also completed on December 31, 2002.
+In addition to giving effect to the Combination and Financing, this pro forma statement of operations has been adjusted to present the impact of the Senior Note Exchange and further reduction in the Amended and Restated Credit Facility were also completed on December 31, 2002.